battlesnake/git-doc/index.md

 	$ git add -u

 Updates files which Git is already tracking.
-Files which we have already been staged or committed will be checked for changes, and the changes will be staged.
+Files which have already been staged or committed will be checked for changes, and the changes will be staged.
 Deletion counts as a "change".
 Untracked files will not be staged by this.